Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Funnel design

 The Hario V60 has ridges, or grooves, on the inside of its cone that you don’t see in the Chemex.
 These create some separation between the wet filter and the walls of the cone.
-They brewed coffee to exit through the sides of the filter and flow neatly down to the bottom of the funnel.
+This allows the brewed coffee to exit through the sides of the filter and flow neatly down to the bottom of the funnel.

 The Chemex doesn’t really provide this route for the coffee.
 Instead, the coffee adheres to the slim space between the filter and the funnel, and most of it exits through the bottom of the funnel.